Fethiye Tours

 Fethiye is officially on Turkey’s Mediterranean coast.

-The confusion usually comes from Muğla Province, which is associated with both Aegean and Mediterranean destinations.
-In practical travel terms, though, Fethiye is treated as part of the Mediterranean and the wider Turquoise Coast.
+The confusion usually comes from Muğla Province, which includes destinations associated with both the Aegean and the Mediterranean.
+In travel terms, Fethiye is normally treated as part of the Mediterranean and the wider Turquoise Coast.

 How to Get to Fethiye